 The ITGS internal assessment (IA) requires every student to submit a screencast for their project.
 This screencast is a great opportunity to demonstrate all the hard work you have put into your product and criteria A-F. It is a chance to highlight your work, to show things that cannot be seen in criteria E (for example, drop down menus, mouse roll-overs, queries, and other items that are interactive), and to prove that your product works.

 You should not spend a great deal of time editing / re-recording your screencast to get a "perfect" version - just relax, speak calmly as if you were having a conversation about your product, and talk slowly and clearly.
 If you make a REALLY big mistake, keep recording, wait a few seconds, and then repeat the bit you messed you.
 You can edit the mistake out later.
 Don't start all over again!
+Apart from this, the screencast should not be edited.

 Planning the screencast